DengPingFan/Inf-Net/README.md

 #### 2.2.2.
 Usage

-1. Data Preparation (Optional)
+1. Data Preparation for pseudo-label generation.
+(Optional)

-    - Dividing the 1600 unlabeled image into 320 groups (1600/K groups, we set K=5 in our implementation), in which images with `*.jgp` format can be downloaded from [Google Drive]().
-You should copy them into `./Dataset/TrainingSet/LungInfection-Train/Pseudo-label/DataPrepare/Imgs/`.
+    - Dividing the 1600 unlabeled image into 320 groups (1600/K groups, we set K=5 in our implementation), in which images with `*.jgp` format can be found in `./Dataset/TrainingSet/LungInfection-Train/Pseudo-label/Imgs/`.
-    Then you only just run the the code stored in `./SrcCode/utils/split_1600.py` to split it into multiple sub-dataset, which are used in the training process of pseudo-label generation.
+    (I suppose you have download all the train/test images following the instructions [above]((#2-proposed-methods))) Then you only just run the the code stored in `./SrcCode/utils/split_1600.py` to split it into multiple sub-dataset, which are used in the training process of pseudo-label generation.
+The 1600/K sub-datasets will be saved in `./Dataset/TrainingSet/LungInfection-Train/Pseudo-label/DataPrepare/Imgs_split/`

     - **You can also skip this process and download them from [Google Drive]() that is used in our implementation.**

 1. Generating Pseudo Labels (Optional)